 I’ve been noticing random red spots appearing on my skin around my abdomen and on my breasts.
 They look like tiny red freckles.
 What are they?
 Are they related to age?

 It sounds like you have some cherry angiomas.
-Let me start by saying that these are completely normal, usually benign, and nothing to be worried about!
+These are completely normal, usually benign, and nothing to be worried about.

 Over 50% of adults over 30 have cherry angiomas, so you are far from alone!

 They are not typically a case for concern unless the spot bleeds often or changes in size, shape or color.
 In that case, you need to consult your doctor.

 You can’t necessarily get rid of these spots, but you can lessen their appearance with some natural remedies including apple cider vinegar, wart removers, and tea tree oil.

 NEVER try to cut them off yourself.
 You can seriously hurt yourself and it could be very dangerous.
 There are cosmetic procedures you can undergo to permanently get rid of your spots, but these can be very expensive and I don’t recommend them.